Meadowlarke/Bibliography/Bibliography.md

 8: Description on this book.

+###### Section I Polyphony Emergent.

+**This chapter covers the early life of polyphony in all of its celebration and condemnation between its alleged (and suspect) origins in ancent Greece, its condenation by a number of papal orders, and simultaneous celebration.**

 ###### Chapter 1: Global Contexts and Ancient Origins.

 **This chapter briefly mentions polyphony outside of Europe before focussing on the music of ancient Greece.
 Plate believed that monophonic music was most appropriate for human affaris, but that polyphonic music was the music of the devine, while Cicero saw harmony as having important political implications for the growing empire.**